sajjadGG/book-python/regular-expressions/match-search-findall.rst

 :English:
     #.
 Write input data to ``regex_html.html`` file
     #.
 Using regexp split text by paragraphs
     #.
-Print on the screen paragraph starting with "We choose to go to the moon"
+Print paragraph starting with "We choose to go to the moon"

 :Polish:
     #.
 Zapisz dane wejściowe do pliku ``regex_html.html``